4 Allophanic Soils

 LG

-Other Allophanic Soils that have a peaty topsoil, or within 15 cm of the base of the A horizon or 30 cm of the mineral soil surface, have either
+Other Allophanic Soils that have a peaty topsoil, or within 30 cm of the mineral soil surface, have EITHER

 1. a reductimorphic horizon, or